DreddSec/nn0nn/README.md

 ---

-## Disclaimer
+## ‼️ Disclaimer

-nn0nn is built for **authorized security testing only**.
-Only use it against targets you have explicit permission to test.
+> **nn0nn** is built for **authorized security testing only**.
+Only use it against targets you have explicit permission and authorization to test.
 The author is not responsible for misuse.

----

-## Author

-Built by a sysadmin learning bug bounty the hard way.